Bioconductor/bioconductor.org/content/developers/how-to/deprecation.md

 ** What to Deprecate **

-Any function or method that is no longer used.
+Any function, method, or data that is no longer used.

 ** When to Follow These Guidelines **